xchhuang/bndm/README.md

 * `iadb_bn_cat_res64.sh`: training on AFHQ-Cat (64x64)
 * `latent_iadb_cat_res512.sh`: training on AFHQ-Cat (512x512) in a latent diffusion style

-After training, you can use the same sampling script for generating images.
+After training, you can use the same sampling scripts for generating images.
+Note that training takes long and we used normally 4 GPUs.

 ## 👍 Citation